janpauldahlke/ccwt-example/README.md

 * dynamically updates pokemon form controls to keep the UI in sync with the latest data
 * refreshes subscriptions on form changes to catch all updates in real time
-* uses a combo of distinctUntilChanged and JSON.stringify to filter out duplicate changes, keeping things efficient
+* uses a combo of distinctUntilChanged and JSON.stringify to filter out duplicate changes
 * manually triggers UI updates with cdr.detectChanges() to make sure the view reflects the most recent state, especially after changes that Angular might not pick up automatically
 * specifically manages the indeterminate state for the "select all" checkbox, reflecting partial selections correctly